Ski La Vallée Blanche

 If you cannot ski right back down to Chamonix due to snow conditions, normally at the end of your run you’ll take the traditional Montenvers train back to Chamonix town centre.
 Be aware that from the glacier, you reach the Montenvers train station via the cable car which provides access to the ice cave/grotto (also worth a visit), but you’ll need to climb the 400+ steps to reach the cable car which can be tiring after your off-piste descent (they rebuild and add to the steps every year as the glacier moves/retreats).
 It’s totally worth it though!

 It is obviously best to ski the Vallée Blanche when the weather is good as the scenery on the way down is stunning.
 Also it is more enjoyable if you can avoid the crowds; most people wait until the end of the week to go once they have ‘warmed up’ their legs, so we recommend booking for early in the week or even changeover days (Saturday and Sunday).
 Also, for most people it is only possible to ski the Vallée Blanche once the the Arête has been roped up from early January.

 To Ski or to Snowboard?

 Both skiing and snowboarding are feasible, but you can come a cropper on a board if conditions are not great.
 There is a long shuss at the end of the run which can be a pain on a board.
 Don’t be put off as riding the powder on the Vallée Blanche is awesome, but it helps to take telescopic poles as you may need to push yourself along in places.
 These can be bought or hired easily in the town centre.

-Prices do not include lift pass, but both the Aiguille du Midi cable car and Montenvers train are included on the Mont Blanc Unlimited ski pass.
+You can join a group of similar skiers or snowboarders to enjoy the Vallée Blanche, or hire a private guide.
+Prices for these will not include your lift pass, but both the Aiguille du Midi cable car and Montenvers train are included on the Mont Blanc Unlimited ski pass.